tarwn/lessthandot-hugo/blogs/content/posts/2009-03-13-sql-friday-the-best-sql-server-links-of-15.md

 **[Is it time for SQL Server to have Isolated Transactions?][6]**

-Arnie Rowland suggests that there is a need for a completely 'Isolated Transaction’.
-That is, a transaction that can be started in the midst of a 'regular’ transaction (parent), and that will be durable regardless of the outcome of the parent transaction.
-Using this 'Isolated Transaction’, once a commit occurs, even a rollback of the parent transaction will not undo the saved work.
+Arnie Rowland suggests that there is a need for a completely 'Isolated Transaction'.
+That is, a transaction that can be started in the midst of a 'regular' transaction (parent), and that will be durable regardless of the outcome of the parent transaction.
+Using this 'Isolated Transaction', once a commit occurs, even a rollback of the parent transaction will not undo the saved work.
 The activity log is properly persisted and durable.

 **[Granting rights to all objects in a database][7]**